hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 #### MapReduce application source code

-I have put the code on Github: [Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable](https://github.com/aruruka/Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable).
+For your convenience, I have put the code on Github: [Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable](https://github.com/aruruka/Example-MapReduce-With-EzmeralDataFabricMapR-DatabaseBinaryTable).
 You can download it and compile it using Visual Studio Code.
+This MapReduce application is simple.
+It follows this logic:

-This MapReduce application is simple, the following is the logic:
+1. Get data from the source table: <ins>/testbinarytable1volume/notifications</ins>.

-1. Get data from the source table: <ins>/testbinarytable1volume/notifications</ins> and output aggregated data to the target table: <ins>/testbinarytable1volume/summary</ins>.
+2. Output aggregated data to the target table: <ins>/testbinarytable1volume/summary</ins>.
-2. It's basically a varietas of "Word Count".
+3. This is basically a variation of "Word Count".
 This MapReduce application simply aggregates the number of rows which contains a column called "type" in the "attributes" column family.

 For example, there may be comment type, promotion type, friend-request type, etc. in this table.
 Then the app will count how many rows of comment type, promotion typee, friend-request type are there.